 - Give the proposal to your state/local health official and discuss it with them.

-Beside saving lives directly, this approach will give some breathe room to economy and indirectly support countries and save lives as well.
+Besides saving lives directly, this approach will give some breathing room to the economy and indirectly support countries and save lives as well.
 We may finish the pandemic by the end of this summer if we speed the epidemic enough and produce sufficient herd immunity against the virus.

 God is not done with you yet.